Kernel-based Impulse Response Identification with Side-Information on Steady-State Gain: Numerical Examples

 \begin{example} \normalfont For the example provided in Section \ref{sec:problem_statement}, we employ the proposed identification scheme presuming that the steady-state gain of the system is given, i.e., we know that $\ell_0(\gS)=1$.
 Accordingly, we apply Algorithm \ref{alg:SSG_ID} given the set of measurement data $\Dscr$ and $\delta=1$.
 For the choice of kernel, we utilize $\kernelTC$ introduced in \eqref{eqn:TC_kernel}.
 The hyperparameters of kernel are tuned based on the cross-validation mechanism introduced in Section \ref{ssec:HP}.
 To this end, the first $80$\% of data points are chosen for training and the remaining $20$\% for validation.
 Given this partitioning of the measurement data, the hyperparameters $\theta=[\lambda,\alpha]$ are estimated as $\argmin_{\theta\in\Theta} \!\ v(\theta)$, where $v$ is the model evaluation metric defined in \eqref{eqn:v_model_evaluation_metric}.
 The solution of this optimization problem is obtained by utilizing GP-LCB Bayesian optimization approach \cite{srinivas2012information}.

 Figure \ref{fig:example_1} shows the step response corresponding to $\gstar$ together with the step responses of the models $\hat{\vcg}_1$ and $\hat{\vcg}_2$, estimated in Section \ref{sec:problem_statement}.
 For the estimated impulse response $\gstar$, we have $\ell_0(\gstar)=1.00$.
-To evaluate and compare quantitatively the estimated impulse responses, we employ the \emph{coefficient of determination}, also known as \emph{R-squared}, defined as
+To evaluate and compare quantitatively the estimated impulse responses, we employ the following performance metric